Jesse Helms: Death

 Helms's health remained poor after he retired from the Senate in 2003.
-In April 2006, news reports disclosed that Helms had multi-infarct dementia, which leads to failing memory and diminished cognitive function, as well as a number of physical difficulties.
+In April 2006, news reports disclosed that Helms had vascular dementia, which leads to failing memory and diminished cognitive function, as well as a number of physical difficulties.
 He was later moved into a convalescent center near his home.
-Helms died of vascular dementia during the early morning hours of July 4, 2008, at the age of 86.
+Helms died of vascular dementia on July 4, 2008, at the age of 86.
 He is buried in Historic Oakwood Cemetery in Raleigh, North Carolina.

 Social and political views

 Views on race

 Jesse Helms was accused of racism throughout his career.
 Two years before Helms's 2003 retirement from the Senate, David Broder of The Washington Post wrote a column headlined "Jesse Helms, White Racist", analyzing Helms's public record on race, a record he felt many other reporters were side-stepping.
-He said that Helms was willing to inflame racial resentment against African-Americans for political gain and dubbed Helms "the last prominent unabashed white racist politician in this country".
+He said that Helms was willing to inflame racial resentment against African Americans for political gain and dubbed Helms "the last prominent unabashed white racist politician in this country".

 Early in his career, as news director for WRAL radio, Helms supported Willis Smith in the 1950 Democratic primary for the U.S. Senate, against Frank Porter Graham, in a campaign that used racial issues in a divisive way, in order to draw conservative white voters to the polls.
 Portraying Graham as favoring interracial marriages, the campaign circulated placards with the heading, "White people, wake up before it is too late"; and a handbill that showed Graham's wife dancing with a black man.
 When Smith won, Helms went to Washington as his administrative assistant.

-Helms opposed busing, the Civil Rights Act and the Voting Rights Act.
+Helms opposed busing, the Civil Rights Act, and enforcement of the Voting Rights Act.
 Helms called the Civil Rights Act of 1964 "the single most dangerous piece of legislation ever introduced in the Congress", and sponsored legislation to either extend it to the entire country or scrap it altogether.
 In 1982, he voted against the extension of the Voting Rights Act.